dmr5bq/cos_docs/index.rst

 Welcome to the Center for Open Science development documentation.
 Here you’ll find style guides and best practices for working on COS projects.

-*NOTE:* The documentation is always changing and growing, so expect frequent changes, and let us know if there is anything that needs to be added or changed (see the :doc:`help` section's 'Need More Help?' page).
+*NOTE:* The documentation is always changing and growing, so expect frequent changes, and let us know if there is anything that needs to be added or changed (see the :doc:`help` section's :doc:`help/contact` page).

 ----